JCSDA/spack-stack/.github/pull_request_template.md

 ### Dependencies

-If there are PRs that need to be merged before or along with this one, please add "waiting for another PR" label and link to the relevant issues/PRs.
+If there are PRs that need to be merged before or along with this one, please add "- [ ] waiting on LINK_TO_PR" for each of them

 ### Issue(s) addressed